In this article, we’re going to tell you everything you need to know about White Day.

 What is White Day?

-White Day is a romantic holiday in March where boys give gifts to girls.
+White Day is a romantic holiday celebrated one month after Valentine’s day.
 It is a way for men to respond to the gifts they received from women on Valentine’s Day.

 When is White Day in Korea celebrated?